cffdrs/website_en/docs/tutorials.md

 ```r
 stations <- unique(data[c("id", "lat", "long")])
 ```
-Printing the dataframe, the only station is at Petawawa Research Forest (PRF):
+Printing the dataframe, the only station is at PRF:

 ```r
 > stations